Skip to navigation Skip to main content

 Three things happen here:

-3. A metadata object is returned, describing those new images.
+3. The promise resolves with a metadata object describing those newly created optimized images.

 Expand to see a sample returned metadata object